 We can give you RPL for qualifications you have already attained – please see below :

 If you have an EEHA Certificate (if you have done your EEHA course less than 2 years ago and only need these 4 units: UEECD0027 (UEENEEE038B), UEECD0024 (UEENEEE117A), UEECD0010 (UEENEEE124A) and UEERE0015 (UEENEEK145A):

 If you have a Certificate IV in Instrumentation (if you have done your Certificate IV in Instrumentation course and have already attained these 4 units: UEECD0027 (UEENEEE038B), UEECD0024 (UEENEEE117A), UEECD0010 (UEENEEE124A) and UEERE0015 (UEENEEK145A):

 Certificate IV in Hazardous Areas only: If you have completed Certificate IV in Instrumentation and EEHA and if you wish to obtain Certificate IV in Hazardous Areas, please pay the fee and provide your certificates and statements of attainment.
 Please note your EEHA certificate must have been completed in the past 2 years.

 ABOUT THE COURSE

-Certificate IV In Hazardous Area - Installation and Maintenance of Electrical Equipment in Hazardous Areas UEE42620 is a natural progression for Electricians wanting to upskill and work in the Oil and Gas Manufacturing Industry.
+Installation and Maintenance of Electrical Equipment in Hazardous Areas – Refresher Certificate IV Hazardous Area Electrical UEE42622 is a natural progression for Electricians wanting to upskill and work in the Oil and Gas Manufacturing Industry.

-- supervise selection, installation, commissioning maintenance and testing of explosion-protected equipment and systems for control and monitoring of plant and processes
+- Supervise selection, installation, commissioning and testing of explosion-protected equipment and systems for control and monitoring of plant and processes.

-- work with explosion protection techniques with elections in how they apply to coal mining, gas and dust atmospheres.
+- Work with explosion protection techniques with elections in how they apply to coal, gas, and dust atmospheres.

 There is funding available for this course.
 Please contact us for more details.